chriskoorzen/ProgressYear/README.md

 # returns 0.7942560882800608  -> 79.425 %
 ```

+The percentage returned is only calculated on time *passed*.
+In the example above, the
+`get_day_resolution` method does not count the 17th itself, since *it's not
+yet over.*

 ## Experimental usage
 The ProgressYearServer class is an experimental class meant for long-running,
 request-heavy applications.
 It saves the values in memory instead of